samuel-appau/asadu-royal-waste-management/README.md

 #Contributors to ths project
-Samuel Appau
+Samuel Appau------Developed Asadu Mobile application

-Louis Nusenu
+Louis Nusenu -----Tested the systeem after development

-Kelvin Obeng Adarkwa
+Kelvin Obeng Adarkwa------Developed the entire database of the application

-Betrand Nyarko
+Betrand Nyarko------Assisted in developing mobile application

-Andy Aladi
+Andy Aladi-------Developed Web API

-Larry Ntori
+Larry Ntori---------  Developed UI/UX Design of the application

-Alexander Kotei
+Alexander Kotei-------Assisted in developing the database of the application